SynchronetBBS/sbbs/xtrn/oneliners/readme.txt

 Contents

 1) Installation
-1.1) Prerequisites
-1.2) Connecting to a remote wall
+1.1) Connecting to a remote wall
-1.3) Hosting your own wall
+1.2) Hosting your own wall
-1.4) External program configuration
+1.3) External program configuration
-1.5) XJS oneliners lister for the web
+1.4) XJS oneliners lister for the web
 2) Rules (there are none)
 3) Support
 4) To-do list

 1) Installation

-1.1) Prerequisites

-I've only tested this with Synchronet installations up-to-date with the Synchronet CVS (http://wiki.synchro.net/dev:cvs) as of August 24th, 2014.
-You'll want to grab the latest copy of 'exec/load/frame.js', as this module relies on a recent update to that script.
-Other updates may be required.

-1.2) Connecting to a remote service
+1.1) Connecting to a remote service

 Connecting to a remote service means accessing a shared, inter-BBS oneliners wall.
 Most sysops will likely want to go this route, as it will mean more